DISTA-Net: Dynamic Closely-Spaced Infrared Small Target Unmixing: Experiments

 \subsection{Experimental Settings}

-\textbf{Training.} Using images from the CSIST dataset as input, we employ the method mentioned in ~\ref{subsec:proximal} to perform sub-pixel division with a sampling grid ratio of $c$, generating an unmixed high-resolution grid as ground truth.
-Specifically, for the $i$-th target with parameters $(x_i, y_i, g_i)$, the intensity $g_i$ is assigned to the pixel at position $\left(c \cdot x_i + \frac{c - 1}{2}, c \cdot y_i + \frac{c - 1}{2}\right)$, with other pixels set to zero.
-With an appropriate selection of c, each target is resolved as a distinct point in the unmixed grid, enabling precise spatial separation.
+\textbf{Training.} Using CSIST-100K images as input, we apply Sec.~\ref{subsec:proximal}'s method to perform sub-pixel division with a sampling grid ratio of $c$.
+This generates an unmixed high-resolution grid as ground truth, where for each target $(x_i, y_i, g_i)$, the intensity $g_i$ is assigned to the pixel at position $\left(c \cdot x_i + \frac{c - 1}{2}, c \cdot y_i + \frac{c - 1}{2}\right)$ while other pixels remain zero.
+The selected $c$ value ensures each target appears as a distinct point, enabling accurate spatial separation.